-Here is a fantastic recipe for breakfast to enjoy the soft, creamy goodness of Ricotta to your heart’s content.
+Here is a fantastic recipe for breakfast to enjoy the soft, creamy Ricotta.
 Tanginess and fattiness sound contradictory, but their infusion in this dish is quite fantastic.
-For the pancakes, you can carry out in the same way as you do with Crespelle.
+For the pancakes, you can make them the same way as you do with Crespelle.

 The only difference occurs during the mixing of the dough: don’t forget to add fresh Ricotta and lemon juice to the batter.
 When the pancakes are golden, fluffy, and deliciously fragrant, drizzle some berry syrup over them.
 If you have blueberries around, they will be an excellent garnish.